-The Hearings Officer found the requested plan map designation (Central Residential) was less supportive of a relevant policy in only two instances (Goal 2: Urban Development, Policy 2.10 and Policy 2.16).
-The Hearings Officer found the requested plan map designation (Central Residential) was equally or more supportive of the remaining policies as compared to the current plan map designation (Medium Density Multi-Family).
-Based upon the Hearings Officer's analysis, it appears clear that PCC 33.810.050.A.1 is satisfied.
+BDS staff, the Hearings Officer and City Council identified more than 75 Comprehensive Plan policies that were relevant to this application.
+Some of the policies are highly relevant and others less relevant.
+City Council found the requested Comprehensive Plan Map designation (Central Residential) was less supportive of a relevant policy in only two instances (Goal 2: Urban Development, Policy 2.10 and Policy 2.16).
+The requested Comprehensive Plan Map designation was equally or more supportive of the remaining policies as compared to the current plan map designation (Medium Density Multi-Family).
+Based upon this analysis, and with conditions of approval, it is clear that PCC 33.810.050.A.1 is satisfied.

-The relevant approval criteria for the requested zone change from R1d to RXd are found in PCC 33.855.050.
-The Hearings Officer found that the primary focus of PCC 33.855.050, in this case, is whether or not adequate public services exist to serve a RXd zoned Site.
+The relevant approval criteria for the requested Zoning Map Amendment from R1d to RXd are found in PCC 33.855.050.
+The primary focus of PCC 33.855.050, in this case, is whether or not adequate public services exist to serve a RXd zoned Site.
 PBOT, in its review of the transportation issues, recommended a condition of approval limiting the number of allowable trips that would be allowed by potential uses on the Site until traffic signals, at identified intersections, are funded.
-Applicant indicated it concurred with the PBOT recommended trip cap condition of approval.
+City Council agrees that this condition is necessary, and expands the condition to require that the traffic signals be installed and operational prior to either Temporary or Permanent Occupancy being issued for development allowed under the RX zone.
+Applicant indicated it concurred with these conditions of approval.
 Evidence is in the record to support a finding that all public services are adequate to support the RXd zone.